The Theory of Producing

 Water and steam are often used as

 heat carriers in heating systems.
-It is well known that water boils and evaporates at
+It is known to everyone that water boils

 increase their internal velocities and thus level of energy (by higher